8 Min Read

 Finding the love of your life is something we all hope to do.
-The prospect of that one true love, that individual who understands you, loves you, and with whom you can plan a life with is both exciting and comforting.
-Many people do find a partner like this and, with the effort and work that it takes, are able to create a happy life together.
+The prospect of that one true love, that individual who understands you, loves you, and with whom you can plan a life, is both exciting and comforting.
+Many people find a partner like this and with effort create a happy life together.

 For some, however, that partnership never feels quite right.
-Yet, they tell themselves they are in love and this how things are supposed to be.
-But if you are in that situation are you really in love, or are you just afraid of being alone?
+Yet, they tell themselves they’re in love and this is how things are supposed to be.
+But if you’re in that situation, are you really in love, or are you just afraid of being alone?

 Love, Loneliness, And The Fear of Being Alone

 Many people who fear being alone will go to great lengths to avoid it.
 It’s not surprising when you think about it, loneliness and sadness go hand-in-hand, and none of us would choose either feeling.

 As human beings, we crave connections to other people and meaningful relationships.
 Those relationships make us feel valued, important, and part of something.
 Without them, we can feel isolated and as though we are unworthy of the relationships we see others enjoying.

 Many people see love as the ultimate cure for this loneliness.

 They romanticize the prospect of discovering a soul mate who inspires a life-changing love and happiness.
 Because of that, too many of us get swept up in relationships that aren’t a good fit and then stay once in them, not because of real love, but because we’re afraid to leave.